-Understanding the scenic paint department roles, responsibilities, and hierarchy on any film or television project is very important before starting in the industry if you plan on working with the art department or scenic paint department.
+Understanding the scenic paint department roles, responsibilities, and hierarchy on film and television projects is essential before entering the entertainment industry if you plan on working with the art department, set decoration department, props department, construction department, locations department, and especially the scenic department.

 Scenic Paint Department Roles and Responsibilities in Film and Television

 The duties of the key scenic artist include the supervision and organization of the painting of sets, parts of sets, props, backdrops, cutouts, and any painting or ageing of set dressing or decorations.

 The key scenic artist is responsible for all painting of buildings, both on location and stage sets, including scenic painting mattes or scenic backdrops, painted illustrations, painting and ageing of signage and other graphics.

 They are also in charge of the purchasing and procurement of all necessary materials and equipment in addition to the disbursement of the approved budget.
 They may delegate some of this work to run the scenic department efficiently.

 The production designer and art director hire the key scenic artist as their superior, often on advisement by the production manager or construction coordinator.
 The key scenic artist performs the functions of all the following categories except for the painting of signs which may be done by a sign painting specialist.

 The paint foreman performs all functions as listed above, in coordination with the key scenic artist.
 They must be able to assume all responsibilities in the event of the absence of the key scenic artist.

 The on-set painter must perform all duties of the key scenic artist while on-set on a shoot day, working under the direction of the cinematographer, camera operator, and key scenic artist in coordination with the on-set carpenter and on-set dresser.

 Other miscellaneous duties shall include the maintenance and integrity of all sets and set pieces as well as adjusting reflective surfaces quickly and efficiently.